 Doctors performs pessary placement treatment to manage pelvic floor disorders, such as pelvic organ prolapse and urinary incontinence.
-Pelvic organ prolapse affects both males and females.
+Pelvic organ prolapse is a condition affecting women in which one or more pelvic organs, including the uterus, bladder, or rectum.
 It occurs due to slipping of one or more pelvic organs from the pelvis.
 This weakens the muscles and connective tissue of a pelvis.
-Pelvic floor muscles are the body parts, that can be extracted from the muscles and connective tissues.
+The pelvic floor is a group of muscles and connective tissues located at the base of the pelvis.
+These muscles are mainly found at the base of a pelvis and their main function is to support pelvic organs that can be bowel, bladder, ureters, etc. They are most important for sexual reproduction, pregnancy, and childbirth for women.

 Its best treatment approach is pessary placement.
 It is a device that supports the pelvic organs when it is attached to a vagina.
 This procedure is not only helpful for pelvic organ prolapse but also beneficial for stress continence in patients.
 Its other name is pessary fitting.